owulveryck/blog/content/post/journey-onnx-day2.md

 # Creating an ExprGraph

-Now that we are able to decode the tensors from the ONNX model, let's go further and create a graph.
+Now that we are able to decode the tensors from the ONNX model let's go further and create a graph.
 In the previous post, we have sliced the parsing function into three parts:

 * the processing of the _Initializers_